Students at the grand opening of the school in 2004.

 Rooted in humble beginnings, “proud” is how an early childhood teacher describes the journey of New Zealand’s first Tokelauan early childhood education (ECE) centre.

-The centre was established in the late 1980s by a small group of Tokelauan parents and it e
+The centre was established in the late 1980s by a small group of Tokelauan parents and it eventually grew when two mothers received their qualifications to become bonafide ECE teachers.

 “We started off in garages and then we founded this place back in the late 90s and 2001 was when we got licensed.”

 “Just to see the growth of Mataliki and the work we continue to do for our language it’s amazing.
-I'm so proud of the school, our children, our teachers and our families.
+I'm so proud of the school, our children, our teachers, and our families.

 “We have ex-students who are now bringing their children to Mataliki.
 We have ex-students who are teachers here at Mataliki so I’m proud of our work here.”